mbarmstrong/shadow_removal/README.md

 # shadow_removal

 ## how to build code
-1. login to the hpc as normal and navigate to your $HOME/ece569 directory
+1. login to the hpc as normal and navigate to your $HOME/ece569 directory.

     `$ cd ~/ece569`

     NOTE: this should be the same place your labs and build_dir are already located

-1. clone or unzip the repo here
+1. clone or unzip the repo here in a folder titled shadow_removal

     `$ git clone https://github.com/mbarmstrong/shadow_removal.git`